ayushsingh82/LensConnect/README.md

-# LensConnect - Event Engagement Platform
+# LensConnect -  Making events more fun and more focused with gaming experience

 A decentralized platform for event management and engagement built on Lens Protocol, featuring AI-powered quests and XP rewards.